codymichaud/FlakyBiscuitTwitch/README.md

 - [Screenshot](#screenshot)

 ## Description
-An interactive tech ecommerce store built using React, Next.js 13 and NextUi.
-Users will be able to navigate across the site viewing different catagories of gaming pc items.
+An interactive Twitch profile built using Redux-toolkit, Next.js 13, NextUI, Tailwind and Sanity.io.
+Users will be able to navigate across the site viewing past streams, stream stats, channel stats and various games that are played on the channel.

 ## Running app
 - Clone repo